Vladimir-Dimitrov-Ngu/EDL-/README.md

 1. At the 1st seminar we talked about the theory of **multiprocessing**

-2. At the 2nd seminar, we decided to create **GloVe: Global Vectors for Word Representation**
+2. At the 2nd seminar, we decided to create ** Parallel GloVe: Global Vectors for Word Representation**

 **GloVe brief**